ezzye/ezzye.github.io/docs/join.md

 Twitter handle @ezzye

-how to join:
+How to join:

+DM (direct message) me(@ezzye) on Twitter.

-DM me.
-We can arrange a Twitter spaces to get started.
+We can arrange a Twitter 'spaces' meeting.